 4. Be Useful

-The ultimate tip, not just for any headline, but for content marketing overall is to be useful!
+The ultimate tip, not just for headlines, but for content marketing overall is to serve a purpose!
 If you don’t deliver value straight from the headline, people will not have any reason to continue reading the article.
 People want to know what is the benefit of reading your article – the value they’d receive after reading it.

 The main benefit that we’ve promised here is a faster increase of the social proof for your business.